 Pick and pack fulfillment services are the core benefit that all fulfillment centers provide.
 When a customer places an order on one of your eCommerce platforms, the 3PL generates a pick list for that order.
 A picker takes the list and collects the items for the order from the warehouse shelves.
 Pickers rarely pull one order at a time; for efficiency, most warehouse management software will generate a set of pick lists centered in one zone of the fulfillment warehouse.
 The picker will pull several orders at the same time.

 The next step is the packing station.
-A packer double-checks the order before putting it into the correct size box.
-They add infill to keep the order safe during shipping, tape the box, and place a label on top.
+A packer double-checks the order before putting it into a perfectly sized box, adds infill to keep the order safe during shipping, tapes the box, and places a label on top.

 Some fulfillment centers can ship large orders for you via freight.
-Less than truckload (LTL) freight is a great way to send a large B2B or wholesale order.
-LTL freight services are also useful for oversized shipping for items such as bicycles.
+Less than truckload (LTL) freight is a great way to send large B2B or wholesale orders.
+LTL freight services are also useful for oversized shipping for items such as bikes, furniture, or even a car.
 Freight delivery can save you money when you ship large items or large quantities.

-At Red Stag Fulfillment, we use cross-docking to get backorders out quickly.
-When we receive a container of backordered products, we label those orders on the receiving dock.
-Boxes go directly to the shipping dock without the extra steps of shelving and picking.
+Cross-docking is a technique that gets backorders out quickly.
+At Red Stag Fulfillment, when we receive a container of backordered products, we label those orders right on the receiving dock and boxes go directly to the shipping dock without the extra steps of shelving and picking.
 Cross-docking can save a day or more in customer order cycle time — precious time when filling backorders.

 Kitting and assembly

 Kitting services allow you to provide just-in-time customization while still outsourcing your fulfillment.
 Kits are collections of items that your customers order together, and some 3PLs (including Red Stag Fulfillment) can pre-package kits, giving each group of products a new SKU.
-Kitting is a particularly vital service for subscription box businesses, but it provides benefits in a variety of situations, including package consolidation.
+Kitting is a particularly vital service for subscription box businesses, but it provides benefits in a variety of situations, including package consolidation to reduce shipping costs.

 Advantages of outsourcing your fulfillment to a 3PL